tokinifubara/borderritual2.0/README.md

 Click your mouse to move through cutscenes and jump

-Setting Up the Game on Your Compute
+Setting Up the Game on Your Computer
 --------------------------------------------

 ### Method One